-- Customers with a delayed first report generation date16 - Observations of bi-monthly bills with less than 50 or more than 70 days in the billing cycle - Obserations of monthly bills with less than 20 or more than 40 days in the billing cycle - Observations missing billing usage data - Observations outside the twelve month pre-program period or the study period - Outliers, defined as observations with average daily consumption more than one order of magnitude above the median usage in the heating season17 - For the PPR model, observations in the study period which did not have a corresponding value for the ADClag variable, described in Section 2.1.2.2.
+- Customers with a delayed first report generation date20 - Observations of bi-monthly bills with less than 50 or more than 70 days in the billing cycle - Observations of monthly bills with less than 20 or more than 40 days in the billing cycle - Observations missing billing usage data - Observations outside the twelve month pre-program period or the study period - Outliers, defined as observations with average daily consumption more than one order of magnitude above the median usage in the heating season21

-14 The program implementer marks for exclusion any "VIP" treatment customers who receive the reports for any reason other than random assignment, for example utility executives who request reports to get the "report experience".
+18 The program implementer marks for exclusion any "VIP" treatment customers who receive the reports for any reason other than random assignment, for example utility executives who request reports to get the "report experience".

-15 Customers with no bills in the analysis period had presumably changed residences.
+19 Customers with no bills in the analysis period had presumably changed residences.

-16 Just under 99% of participants receive their first report on or before October 9th, 2013.
+20 Just under 99% of participants receive their first report on or before October 9th, 2013.
 After that customers' first reports are delayed from a few weeks up to several months.

-17 The median usage from September through April was 4.843 therms per day.
+21 The median usage from September through April was 4.843 therms per day.
 Observations with usage values greater than 48.43 therms per day were excluded from the analysis.